Pilgrimage to India & NepalWalking with the Buddha

 Price & What is Included

-This journey’s fee is $5499 USD, with a single supplement of $995 (please read further for more information about the single supplement).
+This journey’s fee is $5799 USD, with a private room supplement of $1189 (please read further for more information about the private room supplement).

 This price only covers the actual retreat, not international airfare (for a full list of inclusions, please see below).

 When registration opens, a $1000 deposit holds your space.
-The second installment of $2500 is due by June 15, 2022 and the balance is due by August 1, 2022.
-The single supplement is due along with the last installment.
+The second installment of $3000 is due by June 1, 2023 and the balance is due by August 1, 2023.
+The private room supplement is due along with the last installment.

-If you prefer to have your own room, the single supplement ($995) will be added to your last payment.
-(Click here to understand why this single supplement is necessary).
+If you prefer to have your own room, the private room supplement ($1189) will be added to your last payment.
+(Click here to understand why this supplement is necessary).
 Please note that we cannot guarantee you a roommate for this trip, and if you room alone, you will be responsible for the single supplement.
-This particular single supplement, although high, is actually subsidized by RetreaTours, and your entire supplement goes to cover the other half of the hotel rooms that a roommate would be covering.
+Your entire supplement goes to cover the other half of the hotel rooms that a roommate would be covering.

-- All meals in India and Nepal, from dinner on December 3 until breakfast on December 18 (*except one lunch on December 4 at the airport)
+- All meals in India and Nepal, from dinner on October 31 until breakfast on November 13

-- All ground transportation within India and Nepal
+- All ground transportation within India and Nepal, beginning with airport transfer in Varanasi

 - Flight from New Delhi to Varanasi, India